dhall-lang/dhall-lang/standard/binary.md

 A decoder MUST accept an integer that is not encoded using the most compact representation.
-For example, a naked unsiged bignum storing `0` is valid, even though the `0` could have been stored in a single byte as as a compact unsigned integer instead.
+For example, a naked unsigned bignum storing `0` is valid, even though the `0` could have been stored in a single byte as as a compact unsigned integer instead.